Lambdas and comprehensions

 sorted(players, key=lambda p: p[1]) # sort by score (ascending)

-sorted(players, key=lambda p: p[1], reverse=True) # sort by score (descending)Without a lambda, you would have to define a named function just for the key= argument.
+sorted(players, key=lambda p: p[1], reverse=True) # sort by score (descending)Without a lambda, you would have to define a named function only for the key= argument.
 The lambda keeps the intent local and visible.

 Lambdas can take multiple arguments: